 In large tumors, especially if malignant, differentiating them from renal cell carcinomas can be difficult, especially on CT images.

-clinical suspicion is almost aways present before imaging: secondary hypertension and positive urinary catecholamines
+- clinical suspicion is almost always present before imaging: secondary hypertension and positive urinary catecholamines

 - 1. Ros PR, Mortele KJ.
 CT and MRI of the abdomen and pelvis, a teaching file.
 Lippincott Williams & Wilkins.
 (2006) ISBN:0781772370.
 Read it at Google Books - Find it at Amazon